Transport Quasi-Monte Carlo: Introduction

 This corresponds to applying the RQMC rule to the integrand $h$ defined as

 Therefore, for the estimator~\eqref{equ: hat mu} to achieve a superior RQMC error rate, the integrand $f\circ\bar\tau\circ\Phi^{-1}$ must satisfy certain regularity conditions.
 This poses challenges when applying RQMC with transport maps, as many off-the-shelf normalizing flows are parametrized as black-box neural networks, which do not guarantee the necessary regularity conditions.
+For example, Andral~\cite{andral2024combining} experimented with feeding QMC points into trained neural-network-based normalizing flows but observed only limited improvement, even in low dimensions.

-{To address this challenge, the first contribution of this paper is the development of a QMC-friendly} parametric family for transport maps.
+To address this challenge, the first contribution of the current paper is the development of a QMC-friendly parametric family for transport maps.
 We construct the transport map by composing a base transformation $G$ (e.g. $\Phi^{-1}$), which maps the unit cube to $\R^d$, with multiple simple transformations.
 Each subsequent transformation consists of a linear transformation and an elementwise transformation.
 The linear transformation introduces dependence among the components, while the elementwise transformation introduces nonlinearity.
-These transformations are differentiable and monotonically increasing, with an easy-to-compute Jacobian.
+Both the linear transformations and elementwise transformations have tractable Jacobian determinants.
 Additionally, the transport map can be made arbitrarily flexible by stacking multiple layers of transformations until a desired map is found.
+The proposed transport map is optimized by minimizing the KL divergence similarly as in normalizing flows.

 More importantly, the proposed transport QMC estimator comes with theoretical guarantees.
 Our second contribution is to demonstrate that, for functions $f$ that do not grow too rapidly (e.g. $f$ can be a polynomial or an exponential of a linear function), the integrand $f\circ\bar\tau\circ\Phi^{-1}$ satisfies the conditions sufficient for RQMC to achieve an error rate of $O(n^{-1+\ep})$ for any $\ep>0$.
 The conditions imposed on the transport maps are transparent and easily verifiable, allowing for the development of other transport maps beyond the one proposed in this paper.
 In this sense, this paper develops a general recipe for constructing transport maps that are suitable for RQMC methods and can be adapted to target distributions with different characteristics.